 Currently, PCT360 supports four different projection formats including equirectangular (ERP), equal-area (EAP), cubemap, and octahedron (OHP).
 The tool supports forward and backward conversion between any two of these four formats.
 The code is written in a modular manner, making it easy to add any other projection formats in the future.

 Further, PCT also supports conversion between the same projection format but with different parameters.
 For example, it supports ERP to ERP with resolution change, cubemap to cubemap with different frame packing arrangements and/or with different face sizes, and so on.
-It also supports chroma format change between the input and output video (with same or different projection formats).
+It also supports chroma format and bit-depth change between the input and output video (with same or different projection formats).

 For cubemap projection, PCT360 supports flexible frame packing arrangement.
 It allows any of the six cube faces to be rotated by 0, 90, 180 or 270 degrees.
 The user can further specify where to place that face (with desired rotation) in the 2D projected image.
 As examples, cubemap 4x3 and cubemap 3x2 are supported, as well as other packing arrangements specified by the user.